LiamMcLeod/steam-switch-electron/README.md

 As is the nature of all 2-way encryption it is inherently vulnerable in that and what goes in can be retrievable, indeed the application would not function without that being possible.
 But I have done what I can to ensure it is to a large degree time consuming and perhaps difficult to brute-force, though someone with access to your system, enough knowledge about the application could probably do this rather quickly without brute-force.

+## Notes

+It is my first Electron app and really just an excuse to learn the framework.

+It only works on Windows, I really only thought of designing it for Windows.
+Probably not a great idea but, hey ho.

 ## Todos
 Remember checkbox still doesn't work, as I need to look into the registry tweaks required to make it work